-As we embark upon the summer season, Virginia wine lovers will be flocking to area wineries, from the Shenandoah Valley to the Charlottesville area and into Northern Virginia.
-That means exploring picturesque vineyards, picnics with friends and family, farm-to-table dining, stunning mountain views, delicious wines, and so much more to enjoy.
-Virginia is known for its understated and subtle beauty that reflects the best of its historic features.
-To showcase Virginia’s best, here is a collection of favorite scenic country inns.
+Virginia wine lovers spend their free time exploring the most celebrated wine trails throughout the Commonwealth, from the Shenandoah Valley to the Charlottesville area and into Northern Virginia, visiting vineyards with friends and family, taking in the stunning (and varied) landscapes of Virginia, and of course enjoying delicious wines.
+Virginia is known for its understated and subtle beauty that reflects the best of its historic features, so to showcase Virginia’s best, here is a collection of favorite scenic country inns.
 Plan a breathtaking weekend getaway featuring Virginia’s finest inns and most wonderful wineries.

 The Farmhouse at Veritas—Afton